robertdroptablestudents/robertdroptablestudents.github.io/about.md

 ## Origin

 SQLGrader began as a project by [Drew Skwiers-Koballa](https://www.linkedin.com/in/drew-skwiers-koballa/) for the [Educational Technology course](http://omscs6460.gatech.edu/) at [Georgia Institute of Technology](https://omscs.gatech.edu/).
+The original project is described in this [paper](assets/papers/DSK-Fall2021.pdf).